jonbirge/ecm/README.md

 # ecm

 ## Overview
-This is a simple command-line tool adhering to GNU interface standards that implements Neill Corlett's Error Code Modeler (ECM) codec.
-The main use for this is decoding `.bin.ecm` files you may find on the internet, or, more rarely, creating them yourself.
-Such files arise usually in the context of CD-ROM files to be used with legacy system emulator software.
+This is a simple command-line tool that implements Neill Corlett's Error Code Modeler (ECM) codec.
+The main use for this is decoding `.ecm` files you may find on the internet, or, more rarely, creating them yourself.
+Such files arise in the context of CD-ROM files to be used with legacy system emulator software.
 A `.bin` file is a direct binary sector-by-sector copy of the raw data from a CD-ROM, which includes the error correction code (ECC).
 As such, there is significant useless redundant data that is both unneeded outside of the context of an optical disk as well as very hard to compress (as it is essentially random).
 The ECM codec removes this ECC data (as well as a few other bits of overhead), which not only shrinks the data a bit on its own, but more importantly makes it much more amenable to compression by other means.
 In the spirit of UNIX tools, this simple utility only handles the ECM algorithm, and is designed to be piped to another program that will handle the compression.

 The command line tool from Neill Corlett is very hard to find and no longer packaged by most Linux distributions, so I figured I'd spend a couple hours as make a nice GNU-compliant package of it all, and perhaps make it available as a snap.